wp-plugins/team-rosters/readme.txt

 == Description ==

-Welcome to the MSTW Team Rosters Plugin from [Shoal Summit Solutions](http://shoalsummitsolutions.com/).
+VERSION 3.1.2 FIXES TWO MINOR BUGS.
+SEE THE CHANGE LOG FOR MORE INFORMATION.

 The MSTW Team Rosters plugin manages rosters for multiple teams.
 It provides roster tables with built-in formats for high school, college, and professional teams as well as custom roster formats for basball.
 Players are assigned to team rosters using a Teams custom taxonomy (screenshot-7).
 The plugin supports as many players and teams as needed.
-It provides several views of rosters including: a table (via a shortcode), a player gallery (via a custom taxonomy template), and single player bio (via a custom post type template).
-Samples of all of the above displays are available on the [Shoal Summit Solutions Plugin Development Site](http://shoalsummitsolutions.com/dev).
+It provides several views of rosters including: a table (via a shortcode), a player gallery (via both a shortcode and a custom taxonomy template), and single player bio (via a custom post type template).
+Samples of all of the above displays are available in the screenshots on WordPress.org and on the [Shoal Summit Solutions Plugin Development Site](http://shoalsummitsolutions.com/dev).

-VERSION 3.1 HAS BEEN UPGRADED SIGNIFICANTLY TO PROVIDE NEW FEATURES AND FIX SOME BUGS AS OUTLINED BELOW.
+VERSION 3.1 HAS BEEN UPGRADED TO ENHANCE THE USER EXPERIENCE ON BOTH THE FRONT AND BACK ENDS.
+THE NEW FEATURES AND SOME BUGS FIXES ARE LISTED BELOW.
 ALSO SEE THE VERSION HISTORY.
 IF YOU ARE UPGRADING YOU WILL WANT TO READ THE INSTALLATION DOCUMENTATION AND UPGRADE NOTICE CAREFULLY.

-The following features enhance the user experience on both the front and back ends:

 * The filter by team feature on the "All Players" admin screen now works (screenshot-1).
 * Configure table columns and data fields to meet your requirements.
 You can show/hide all columns (except Player Name) and change the header/label of all columns and data fields (screenshot-5).